 Railroads with the industry’s best safety performance records today were honored at the annual E.H.
 Harriman Awards ceremony, which also marked the industry’s near century long commitment to safety and innovation with the Centennial Award.
 Railroad safety performance records were set in 2011, according to the Association of American Railroads (AAR), including significant reductions achieved in both employee casualty and grade crossing collision rates, down 12.4 percent and 4.7 percent respectively compared with 2010.
 The train accident rate last year was almost flat compared with the record low set in 2010, up just 0.47 percent.
 The annual Harriman Awards were established by the late Mrs. Mary W. Harriman in memory of her husband, Edward H. Harriman, an American legend in railroading.
 The 2011 E.H.
 Harriman Awards winners are as follows:

 - In Group A, comprising line-haul railroads whose employees worked 15 million employee-hours or more, Norfolk Southern received the gold award for the 23rd year in a row.
-CSX Transportation won the silver award and Union Pacific Railroad the bronze award.
+CSX Transportation won the silver award

 - In Group B, line-haul railroads whose employees worked 4 to 15 million employee-hours, the gold award went to Kansas City Southern Railway for the sixth year in a row.
 The silver award went to Canadian National (U.S. Operations), while the bronze went to Metra.